Top 9 Things to Do in Nairobi, Kenya

 Shop at City Market

 Nairobi is the largest city in East Africa, and shopping opportunities are everywhere—from sophisticated boutiques to pavement stalls.
 The City Market is well worth a visit for its colorful array of tropical fruits, beautiful flowers, and exotic vegetables.
-Try a tamarillo, which looks like a tomato but has a flavor reminiscent of passion fruit, or sample varieties of bananas and mangoes that cannot be found in the United States.
+Try a tamarillo, which looks like a tomato but has a flavor reminiscent of passion fruit, or sample varieties of bananas and mangos that cannot be found in the United States.

 facade of Nairobi National Museum with metal sculpture of tree in front